gjf20/shortlink-kata/README.md

     - How many times the short link has been visited total
     - A histogram of number of visits to the short link per day
 * The server itself handles redirecting short links to the URLs it creates

+# Configuration

+I used PostgreSQL version 14.1 as my database.
+For simplicity, I did not configure a password (though I would in a production environment).

+To setup the database, please execute the commands (in the specified order) in the db/schema.sql file.